shinkawa-shuan/mini-sisso/README.md

 ```

 ##### Expert Settings (for `lightgbm`)
-You can also pass internal hyperparameters directly to the LightGBM model.
+You can also directly specify the internal hyperparameters for `lightgbm`.

 ```python
 model = MiniSisso(
     so_method='lightgbm',